uxsolutions/bootstrap-datepicker/docs/options.rst

 Most options can be provided via data-attributes.
 An option can be converted to a data-attribute by taking its name, replacing each uppercase letter with its lowercase equivalent preceded by a dash, and prepending "data-date-" to the result.
 For example, ``startDate`` would be ``data-date-start-date``, ``format`` would be ``data-date-format``, and ``daysOfWeekDisabled`` would be ``data-date-days-of-week-disabled``.

+See the `quick reference`_ for an overview of all options and their default values

 autoclose
 ---------